 Attached to the palace is the Zoo.
 The Schonbrunn zoo is famous for having the most successful giant panda breeding program outside China.
 Throw in Belvedere Palace, St Stephen’s Cathedral, the Hofburg Palace and the Imperial Treasury and Vienna is a must-see capital.
 You feel like you will run into something amazing around every corner.

 11. Paris, France

 Danielle at The Thought Card has Paris at the top of her list

-Paris is one of the most beautiful cities in the world, and my personal favorite.
-It’s one of those cities whose art, architecture, cuisine, fashion and culture lingers with you like a sweet aroma months, maybe even years after you’ve visited.
+Paris is one of the most beautiful cities in the world and my personal favourite.
+It’s one of those cities whose art, architecture, cuisine, fashion and culture lingers with you like a sweet aroma, months, maybe even years after you’ve visited.
 I’ve visited Paris twice so far and I have no intentions of ever calling it quits.

 Paris is a city that I can enjoy being a flaneur without judgement.
 Stroll through the streets aimlessly and discover something new or immerse yourself in something old.
 Paris is studded with historic churches, monuments and gorgeous buildings like the world-famous Louvre and Notre Dame.

 Experience French cuisine by stopping in a boulangerie for freshly baked croissants or a baguette in the morning.
 In the evening, enjoy a glass of wine at a brasserie without the worry of ever overstaying your welcome.
 Lastly, a trip to Paris is incomplete without taking in city views from the top of the Eiffel Tower or the Arc de Triomphe.
 Marvel at the “City of Lights” during the day or a night and see why Paris is built for romance.

 Leah from the Kid Bucket list is a Sydney expert and shares how the who family can enjoy a visit to this Australian city …